p-r-o-m-e-t-h-e-u-s/CDI/README.md

 ## License

 CDI is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.